 To your right you’ll see a steep narrow path going up the hill, and to your left the steam will have widened and you’ll see an island and stones that can be used to cross.
 Follow this route, and cross the stream so it’s now on your right.
 You’ll soon come to a junction.
 Follow the path to the left keeping the stream on your right.
 You’ll now need to climb over the boulders and you’ll quickly see Middle Black Clough not too far ahead.

 Below is a slow motion video of Middle Black Clough waterfall shot on a GoPro Hero 4 Silver.
-This was filmed on my most recent visit, and it’s amazing how much the location can change depending on the flow of water.
-No two visits are ever identical.
+This was filmed during a spring visit a few years ago, and it’s amazing how much the location can change depending on the flow of water.
+No two visits are ever the same.

 Here’s a URL for the map above that can be saved to your phone.